 "Free Cash Flow" is defined as cash flow from operating activities minus royalty payments and capital expenditures used for maintaining the asset base.
 Capital spending, if any, applied to new mine development is not deducted from the Free Cash Flow calculation.
 The Committee utilized the budget approved by the Board during the annual review process, and set the "target" level for this performance measure at 100% of budget.
 The threshold payout value was set at 70% of the Free Cash Flow budget and the maximum payout value was set at 130% of the budget.
-We consider these goals to be difficult to attain and appropriately reflective of our position in the inherently volatile commodities market.
-The following table shows the threshold, target and maximum levels for the 2021 Annual Incentive Compensation Plan:
+We consider this performance measure to be difficult to attain and appropriately reflective of our position in the inherently volatile commodities market.
+The following table shows the threshold, target and maximum levels for the 2022 Annual Incentive Compensation Plan:

-2021 PERFORMANCE GOALS
+2022 PERFORMANCE GOALS

 Performance Measure Threshold Target Maximum

-Free Cash Flow \$56,630,000 \$80,900,000 \$105,170,000
+Free Cash Flow \$319,130,000 \$455,900,000 \$592,670,000

-Safety Incident Rate
+ESG Metric - Safety Incident Rate

 Safety is an important emphasis for the Company and, the Board believes, each of the Company's stakeholders.
 Strong safety performance leads to improved employee performance and lower costs associated with regulatory citations, insurance and litigation matters, which in turn lead to improved operating performance.
 Because of these factors, the Committee uses Safety Incident Rate as a component of the annual incentive compensation plan.
-"Safety Incident Rate" is determined based on the Company's historical performance and is the number of reportable injuries per 200,000 man hours.
-The "target" goal for 2021 was set at the Company's three-year average, while the threshold and maximum goals were set at 10% higher than the Company's three-year average and 10% improvement over the Company's three-year average, respectively.
+"Safety Incident Rate" is determined based on the Company's historical performance and is the number of reportable injuries (medical reportable and lost time incidents) per 200,000 man hours.
+The "target" goal for 2022 was set at the Company's three-year average, while the threshold and maximum goals were set at 10% higher than the Company's three-year average and 10% improvement over the Company's three-year average, respectively.
 In addition, there is no payout for this performance measure if there is a work-related fatality during the fiscal year.
-The following table shows the threshold, target and maximum levels for the 2021 Annual Incentive Compensation Plan:
+We consider this performance measure to be difficult to attain and appropriately reflective of the importance of our ongoing ESG initiatives and focus.
+The following table shows the threshold, target and maximum levels for the 2022 Annual Incentive Compensation Plan:

-2021 PERFORMANCE GOALS
+2022 PERFORMANCE GOALS

 Performance Measure Threshold Target Maximum

-Safety Incident Rate 1.26 1.15 1.03
+Safety Incident Rate (1) 1.42 1.29 1.16